This Is What Happens to Your Body When You Binge on Thanksgiving

 That big meal is no big deal, right?

 For the most part yes—you can indulge occasionally with no real consequences, agree most experts.
-However, there are some changes in your body that occur which, if you’re susceptible, could have real health implications.
+However, with overeating, there are some changes in your body that occur which, if you’re susceptible, could have real health implications.
 Here’s what experts want you to know about food binges.

 Your stomach literally gets bigger